 As the property contains the Alexander Fleck House at 593 Laurier, which is designated under Part IV of the Ontario Heritage Act, a Heritage Permit is required to facilitate the proposed redevelopment of the lands.
-This application will be submitted following the OPA and Zoning By-law Amendment applications.
+This application has been submitted..

-As per the submitted Heritage Impact Assessment, overall, for the entire project, the main treatment for the proposed developed, as defined in the Standards and Guidelines for the Conservation of Historic Places in Canada, 2nd Edition, would be considered one of Rehabilitation.
+As per the submitted Heritage Impact Assessment , overall, for the entire project, the main treatment for the proposed developed, as defined in the Standards and Guidelines for the Conservation of Historic Places in Canada, 2nd Edition, would be considered one of Rehabilitation.
 While the full scope of work and intended use for the heritage building have not yet been determined, the main treatment for exterior of the existing heritage building should be considered one of Preservation.